Fifteen to One: Round 1

 Each of the 15 numbered contestants began the quiz with three 'lives'.
 The host made two passes through the field in numerical order, asking one question to each contestant per pass; typically, the category for each question was announced before it was asked.
 The contestant had three seconds to respond, and lost one life for the first incorrect answer or failure to respond in time, whether on the first or second pass.
 A second miss took away both remaining lives and eliminated the contestant from the game.
 Stewart's succinct explanation of Round 1 was, "Two questions each in the first round; one correct answer from you to survive."
+The only exception to this is for the Celebrity Version of the show.
+Unlike its regular counterpart, a celebrity could get both questions wrong, but will still be around for Round 2 with only 1 life instead of getting eliminated (Lights Out) for getting both questions wrong.

 The outcome of Round 1 could vary considerably.
 Sometimes there were as few as four contestants left standing, but occasionally nobody was eliminated at all.
 There was never a case when only three or fewer contestants survived the round, which would have made Round 2 unnecessary.
 Were this to happen, the contingency plan would have been to replay the first round, although Stewart once jokingly said that he would give a talk on the Parthenon Marbles to fill the time.
 Stewart was an outspoken supporter of returning the Marbles to Greece, and once presented a Fifteen to One special on the subject with replicas of the Marbles placed at the contestants' podiums.